PerformanC/NodeLink/README.md

 - [x] All events and filters
 - [x] All endpoints (Router planner API: no)
-- [x] LoadTracks endpoint (...: yes, Bandcamp: yes, Pandora: yes, Vimeo: no, Twitch: no, HTTP: yes, Local: yes)
+- [x] LoadTracks endpoint (Unsupported & additional: Pandora: yes, Vimeo: no, Twitch: no)
-- [x] Track(s) encoding (NodeLink-only endpoint)
+- [x] Track(s) encoding & loadCaptions (NodeLink-only endpoint)
 - [x] Resume system

 ## NodeLink vs Lavalink

 NodeLink is a Lavalink-compatible node, using [`@discordjs/voice`](https://npmjs.com/package/@discordjs/voice), [`ffmpeg`](https://ffmpeg.org/) to send audio to Discord, while Lavalink uses [`Java`](https://www.java.com), [`Lavaplayer`](https://github.com/sedmelluq/lavaplayer), and [`Koe`](https://github.com/KyokoBot/koe) to send audio.

-NodeLink uses way less RAM than Lavalink, and this is a benefit for people who want to host a node on a machine with low RAM, but NodeLink is not as fast as Lavalink when the client doesn't completely support compression, and NodeLink isn't as stable as Lavalink.
+NodeLink is built to be more efficient than LavaLink, and to be more resource-friendly, allowing it to be run on low-end machines, while LavaLink requires a machine with at least 200MB of ram to run without forcing the GC to deallocate memory.

-NodeLink comes with more features and configurations than Lavalink, for example, the getCaptions endpoint, which allows directly to get the captions of a youtube track, without having to get them from other APIs.
+NodeLink uses its own systems to retrieve tracks, while LavaLink uses Lavaplayer to retrieve tracks, this allows NodeLink to be more efficient since it's built-in to NodeLink, and it's not an external dependency.

-Lavalink has a more stable filter system, but NodeLink has a way faster one (with a difference of 1-2s depending on the speed of the machine).
+Lavalink was built for stability, NodeLink was for performance, and even then, we're limited by Node.js, since it doesn't support QUIC, which is crucial for NodeLink to be faster than Lavalink, but for resource-intensive actions, like filtering, NodeLink is faster than Lavalink.

-NodeLink can be easily modified, and easily understood, while Lavalink is a bit more complicated to understand, and to modify due to the number of dependencies it uses.
+Both have different goals and depending on your needs, you should use one or another.

 ## Usage